AaronDMarasco/git4svn/README.md

 ![](img/after_merge.png)

 ### git pull
+> git-pull - Fetch from and integrate with another repository or a local branch

 So that leaves us with `git pull`.
 It's basically a shortcut - it is _mostly_ equivalent to `git fetch && git merge origin/<branchname>`.
 As noted above, it is what you will do 99% of the time, and can be treated as a rough equivalent of `svn update`.
 The difference is that if the merge fails, the fetch did happen, so you can locally examine what is wrong, _e.g._:
 ```
 $ git diff origin/branchA README.md
 ```
 Because (don't forget) your local repository has _all the information_, and the _reference_ to what the upstream has for `branchA` is `origin/branchA`.

-_Note_: I'm handwaving here a bit, because I hope you set `autosetuprebase`.
+_Note_: I'm handwaving here a bit, because I hope you set `autosetuprebase` as noted in the [Setup section below](#tools-and-setup).
 If you did, then it's actually doing a "`git rebase`" in between the `fetch` and `merge`.
 This makes our repo a lot cleaner and easier to follow.
 Essentially, it "rolls back" all your changes since you last synchronized to the upstream.
 Then, it updates your branch to match what is upstream.
 Once that is complete, it re-applies your changesets but based off of the "new" branch.
 If this is able to happen cleanly, then a merge revision was never needed.
 It will clearly tell you when it is doing it as well:
 ```
 $ git pull --rebase  # This is your default if you set autosetuprebase
 remote: Enumerating objects: 8, done.